Cultivating Quality Code - A Comprehensive Review and Notes on 'Growing Object-Oriented Software Guided by Tests'

 Growing object oriented software guided by tests, Steve Freeman and Nat Price, pg 83

-In this part is where the coding takes place, starting from how to approach the first test case (spoiler alert: from the acceptance, chapter 11, “Passing the first test”).
-Here is where at least for me things started to get a bit blurry, as I am not a java developer that knows the in’s and out’s of swing.
-Basically the idea, is to provide the minimum to make the test to pass, enabling feedback, as in the authors word: “The point is to design and validate the initial structure of the end-to-end system”.
+This part is where the coding takes place, starting from how to approach the first test case (spoiler alert: from the acceptance, chapter 11, “Passing the first test”).
+Here is where at least for me things started to get a bit blurry, as I am not a Java developer who knows the ins and outs of swing.
+The idea, is to provide the minimum to make the test pass, enabling feedback, as in the author’s words: “The point is to design and validate the initial structure of the end-to-end system”.

-Despite of the book age (10+ years), if I were to start a project today, I would follow the same idea, enabling feedback of the system end-to-end and probably I would use docker to increase the reproducibility setup in other’s people computer.
+Despite the book age (10+ years), if I were to start a project today, I would follow the same idea, enabling feedback of the system end-to-end and probably I would use docker to increase the reproducibility setup in other’s people computers.

 Appendix

-- This blog post is kinda a good sum up of the book, besides that the author also gives his point of view and the “the bad parts” about the book.
-I think that this post could be a reference for people that don’t have time to read the book.
+• This blog post is a kind of good sum up of the book, besides that the author also gives his point of view and the “bad parts” of the book.
+I think that this post could be a reference for people who don’t have time to read the book.

 A note on outside-in TDD

 When I am coding, usually I prefer the London school.
-Practicing outside-in TDD is my go to for any exercise or professional work.
-I even built an json-tool that uses outside-in with cypress + react testing library.
-Anyways, it wasn’t before I gave GOOS a read, that I started to ask myself, was GOOS book the precursor for the different schools of TDD?
+Practicing outside-in TDD is my go-to for any exercise or professional work.
+I even built a json-tool that uses outside-in with cypress + react testing library.
+Anyway, it wasn’t before I gave GOOS a read, that I started to ask myself, was GOOS book the precursor for the different schools of TDD?

-Such question came up, as I went by the book and saw this statement:
+Such a question came up, as I went by the book and saw this statement:

 This slice is so minimal that we’re not even concerned with sending a bid; we just want to know that the two sides can communicate and that we can test the system from outside (through the client’s GUI and by injecting events as if from the external auction server).